20 Most Common Mistakes People Make with Their Lawn

 Check Soil Moisture to Determine Watering Time

-Common wisdom for establishing the correct length of time to water is to place a pie pan in the yard and note how long it takes to fill 1/2 in. deep.
+Common wisdom for establishing the correct length of time to water is to place a pie pan in the yard and note how long it takes to fill 1/2-inch deep.
 But experts prefer a more accurate method that takes soil conditions into account.
 Heavier soil doesn’t absorb moisture nearly as fast as loose or sandy soil, so it needs to be watered longer.

 If the water has not penetrated far enough, restart the watering and continue to keep track of the time.
 Check again in another 15 minutes.
 With trial and error, you’ll eventually arrive at the optimal length of time to water for your soil type and water pressure.
-Get a grip on lawn watering with these incredibly easy tips.

 To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4 to 1/2 in. thick.
 Then work it into the turf with a rake.
 It’s best to do this after aerating.
 Most garden centers sell bagged compost.
 But to cover an entire yard, you’re better off buying in bulk from a garden center.
 Don’t worry about buying too much—any leftovers will benefit your garden and shrub beds.